-- (i) The First University Examination in Actuarial and Financial Studies. - (ii) The Second University Examination in Actuarial and Financial Studies. - (iii) The Third University Examination in Actuarial and Financial Studies. - (iv) The Final University Examination in Actuarial and Financial Studies. - 6.
-The First University Examination in Actuarial and Financial Studies must be passed within two years from the date of entering the course.
-A business oriented course in a modern language (French or German) must be passed as part of the First University Examination in Actuarial and Financial Studies.
+- (i) The First University Examination in Actuarial and Financial Studies. - (ii) The Second University Examination in Actuarial and Financial Studies. - (iii) The Third University Examination in Actuarial and Financial Studies. - (iv) The Final University Examination in Actuarial and Financial Studies. - 6 The First University Examination in Actuarial and Financial Studies must be passed within two years from the date of entering the course.
+A business oriented course in a modern language must be passed as part of the First University Examination in Actuarial and Financial Studies.
 The Second University Examination in Actuarial and Financial Studies must be passed within two years from the date of entering the second year course.
-The Third University Examination in Actuarial and Financial Studies must be passed within two years from the date of entering the third year course. - 7.
-Candidates will not be allowed to enter the second year course (Level 2) until they have passed the First University Examination.
+The Third University Examination in Actuarial and Financial Studies must be passed within two years from the date of entering the third year course.

+- 7 Candidates will not be allowed to enter the second year course (Level 2) until they have passed the First University Examination.
 To progress to the third year course (Level 3), students must obtain at least 48 credits from the Level 2 examinations.
-Candidates will not be allowed to enter the final year course (Level 4) until they have passed the Second University Examination in Actuarial and Financial Studies and have obtained at least 25 credits from the First Semester Level 3 examinations.
+Candidates will not be allowed to enter the final year course (Level 4) until they have passed the Second University Examination in Actuarial and Financial Studies and have obtained at least 25 credits from the First Semester Level 3 examinations. - 8 Courses may be semesterised or year-long.
+There are two examinations associated with each course: the first examination, termed the First Offering, held immediately after the course and the second examination, termed the Second Offering, held at a later date, normally at the end of the subsequent semester for semesterised courses and in Autumn for non-semesterised courses.

-- 8. Business Studies courses in Levels 2, 3 and 4 are semesterised and examinations are held at the end of each course.
-Repeat examinations for first semester courses will be offered at the end of the second semester of the same year.
-The repeat examinations for the second semester examinations will take place at the end of the first semester of the following year. - Students should note that from the academic year 2000/2001 onwards, it is likely that second offering examinations for second semester courses of the previous academic year will be held in the first week of January and in the first week of the second semester - 9.
-Honours may be awarded in each course and in the degree as a whole.
+Students should note that it is likely that second offering examinations for second semester courses of the previous academic year will be held in the first week of January and in the first week of the second semester.

+- 9 Honours may be awarded in each course and in the degree as a whole.
 The Honours standard in each course will be in accordance with University regulations.
 For those students who entered the programme before the 1998/99 academic year, honours in the Degree will be awarded on the results of performance in the subjects of Level 2 and Level 3.
-Where a student passes a Level 2, Level 3 and Level 4 examination after more than one attempt, his or her overall mark will be the average of the first examination and the successful examination. - 10.
-The Bachelor of Actuarial and Financial Studies is currently in the process of review and it is likely that substantial changes will take place in the programme of study for all levels from the academic year 2002/2003 onwards.
-Students who fail to achieve all the business course credits in Level 1 by the second examination offering in the 2001/2002 academic year may not be in a position to take Level 1 examinations based on 2001/2002 courses in subsequent years.
+Where a student passes a Level 2, Level 3 and Level 4 examination after more than one attempt, his or her overall mark will be the average of the first examination and the successful examination. - 10 The Bachelor of Actuarial and Financial Studies is currently in the process of review and it is likely that substantial changes will take place in the programme of study for all levels from the academic year 2003/2004 onwards.
+Students who fail to achieve all the business course credits in Level 1 by the second examination offering in the 2002/2003 academic year may not be in a position to take Level 1 examinations based on 2002/2003 courses in subsequent years.